vbutrim/text-indexer/README.md

 2. Code is covered with necessary tests and there is UI inside, which allows to add directories / files into the index and to make simple queries to search tokens in chosen documents.

-## Implementation idea explanation

-Library and its UI are split on two modules.

 ## Launch instruction

 ### Required program software: